Ready for answers! Simply enter your question or keyword below.

 Please note that the portals have special data requirements, especially for classical music.
 Therefore, always plan a lead time of at least 3-4 weeks.

-In general, it is advisable to contact the responsible employee (cdagata@feiyr.com) for classical music releases before publication so that any necessary changes and adjustments can be coordinated in advance.
+Generally, we also recommend to contact us before you release classical music, so that necessary changes and adjustments can be made in advance.

 It is essential for a successful submission to the portals that all necessary information is available in the title data.
 A classical title is usually created in the following standard format: